morinlab/GAMBLR.results/README.md

-## GABMLR.results - an R package for obtaining and manipulating GAMBL results (restricted to Morin lab members and collaborators).
+## GABMLR.results - access and manipulate GAMBL results in R

 ## Installation